bibbox/bibbox-documentation/docs/installation-source.md

 * curator
 * operator

-If you want to make changes to the default configuration of the portal (e.g. change the title or logo), you need to log in as **bibboxadmin**.
+If you want to make changes to the default configuration of the portal (e.g. change the title or logo), you need to log in as `bibboxadmin`.

-When you enter the BIBBOX framework in commandline mode, all the components are installed under **/opt/bibbox** Whats going up there is described in the different componenets (github repositories).
+When you enter the BIBBOX framework in commandline mode, all the components are installed under `/opt/bibbox`.
+What's going up there is described in the different componenets (github repositories).
 The Github repositories are structured according to the following naming conventions:

-* **application-store** repository describes all applications (applications.json) and annotated lists of application for a specific applicatoin doamin, called kits.
-Currently we provide one default kit, described in **eB3kit.json**.
+* **application-store**, this repository describes all applications (applications.json) and annotated lists of application for a specific domain, called kits.
+Currently we provide one default kit, described in `eB3kit.json`.

-* **KIT-.... repositories** provide the blueprint to build a "kit".
+* **KIT-.... repositories** provides the blueprint how to build a "kit".
 A kit is a VM providing the base BIBBOX framework together with a set of predefined tools (kit.json in the applications directory), pre-loaded docker images and (reference) databases.
 Currently we provide one default kit:
-   **kit-eb3kit**.
+   `kit-eb3kit`.

-* **APP-.... repositories** provide the blueprint for APPs.
-Each BIBBOX application is made by set of either offical docker images or docker images from the BIBBOX docker hub [BIBBOX docker hub](https://hub.docker.com/r/bibbox/).
+* **APP-.... repositories** descrives BIBBOX APPs.
+Each BIBBOX application is compodes by  of offical docker images or docker images from the [BIBBOX docker hub](https://hub.docker.com/r/bibbox/).

-* **SYS-.... repositories** provides the source code running inside the virtual machine, which provides all services of the BIBBOX SaaS framework.
+* **SYS-.... repositories**  source code running inside the virtual machine, which provides all services of the BIBBOX SaaS framework.

-    * **sys-bibbox-backend-liferay** backend of the BIBBOX portal, based on the liferay framwork.
-This provides functionaty for the management of applications instances, the application store and the central user management.
+    * **sys-bibbox-backend-liferay** backend of the BIBBOX portal, based on the liferay framework.
+Functionality for the management of applications instances, the application store and the central user management.

     * **sys-bibbox-frontend** all frontend code (React libraries).
 They are loaded by the backend at runtime.

-    * **sys-activities** service, for logging and synchronisation of all high level activities (installation, dleeting, start/stop, etc.) running as a docker container.
+    * **sys-activities** service, for logging and synchronisation of all high level activities (installation, app delete, start/stop, etc.) running as a docker container.

     * **sys-idmapping**  service, for mapping of internal IDs and connection to external ID systems (B2Handle, EPIC) running a a docker container.